Edgemoor Neighborhood

 to new dad, Brad! – Brad went

-over the agenda and began his report with a news release sent by Dan Hammill from
+over the agenda and began his report with a news release sent by Dan Hammill

-services and housing assistance.
-Brad
+healthcare services and housing assistance.

-6-9pm, in the Fairhaven Library Auditorium.
+from 6-9pm, in the Fairhaven Library Auditorium.

-MNAC Report:
+MNAC Report: In

-found it interesting that the Mayor wasn’t always in attendance.
+interesting that the Mayor wasn’t always in attendance.
 He reported points of interest from the

 Director of Communities in School, who stated that 60% of the students not